-I am a wildlife photographer and science writer with formal training in eco-physiology, animal behavior and evolutionary biology, and a lifetime of informal training in the woods.
+I am a wildlife photographer and science writer with a PhD in animal behavior, evolutionary biology, ecology, and eco-physiology, and almost five decades of experiences out in nature.

 Loren Merrill is a research affiliate